taddison/tsqlScheduler/README.md

 ### Notes & Requirements

+- Both `Utility` and `agDatabase` DBs must be created and added as necessary to the AG before Installation or uninstallation.
+This module neither `CREATE`s nor `DROP`s databases nor executes commands against an AG at any point.
 - Deployment scripts assume you will use integrated security.
 Use of SQL Logins has not been tested but can be attempted but adding the appropriate [`Invoke-SqlCmd`][invoke-sqlcmd - BOL] flags in the [tsqlScheduler module](src/Modulers/tsqlScheduler/tsqlScheduler.psm1) and [deploying manually](deploy/README.md).
 - The solution will be deployed into the `scheduler` schema.
 - The script requires SQL 2016 SP1.